harpreetsahota204/vitpose-plugin/README.md

 # Run the operator on your dataset
 vitpose_operator(
     dataset,
-    model_name="vitpose-plus-small",  # Select from one of the supported models bbox_field="bbox_field", # Name of the field where your bounding box detections are stored. output_field="vitpose_estimates",  # Name of the field to store the Keypoints in. confidence_threshold= 0.55 #Confidence threshold for keypoint detection
+    model_name="usyd-community/vitpose-plus-small",  # Select from one of the supported models bbox_field="bbox_field", # Name of the field where your bounding box detections are stored. output_field="vitpose_estimates",  # Name of the field to store the Keypoints in. confidence_threshold= 0.55 #Confidence threshold for keypoint detection